DestroyerDarkNess/AmongUS.MOD/README.md

     With recent game updates, [Among Us] cheat is Out of Date.
     To fully update the update cheat:
 > 1. [AmongUsMemory](https://github.com/shlifedev/AmongUsMemory) | Update this API and Replace the old one with the new one.
-     [Remember to Compile this API under the .Net Framework 4]
+     [Remember to Compile this API under the .Net Framework 4.5]

-> 2. Update all the Adress and Offset (s) of the cheat.
+> 2. Update all the Adress and Offset(s) of the cheat.

 > 3. Compile new version and Enjoy!